 Take some time to tape off any trim that you do not want to get paint on.
 After you have taped everything around the wall, place a drop cloth on the floor and the surrounding area.

-There are many different types of primer on the market today.
-The kind of primer that you should look for are the ones that have some gripping power to them.
+There are many different types of primers on the market today.
+The kind of primer that you should look for is the ones that have some gripping power to them.
 Carefully look over the available primers for those that are for painting over vinyl.
 Brush the primer on the wall in large, broad strokes.
 Two coats should be enough.

 Let the primer dry thoroughly before you start to put the actual paint on it.
 Check the primer for any signs that it will peel before you do any painting.
 Pick a good interior epoxy or latex paint.
 Set it out on a rolling pan and use a soft roller to apply the paint.
 Work in small areas at a time and use normal rolling techniques.
 Work swiftly, but carefully to make sure there are no white areas.